ros-navigation/navigation2/nav2_dynamic_params/README.md

 - optional to reject all new parameters

 ### DynamicParamsClient
-- creates internal parameter clients to remote nodes
+- adds parameters from any node to be tracked
-- registers callback to all internal clients
+- registers internal callback to filter events and pass to user-defined callback
 - keeps cached map of dynamic parameter changes
 - provides interface function calls to access latest parameter change or default value within callback